-Ultimate cause: People make choices.
+Ultimate cause: People make a lot of choices.
 They choose where to live and what jobs to do.
 They choose what kind of house to build, where to buy things, where to travel, and so forth.
 The success of those choices, however, often depends on where they are.